-The above depicts Styles 838 and 858 packing correctly installed with all packing lips facing TOWARD the fluid pressure.
-Note that two (2) units of Styles 838 and 858 packing are positioned ahead of the lantern ring, and one (1) unit is positioned behind it.
+Above depicts Styles 838 and 858 packing correctly installed with all packing lips facing toward the fluid pressure.
+Note that two units of Styles 838 and 858 packing are positioned ahead of the lantern ring, and one unit is positioned behind it.
 Thus lubricant entering the lantern ring is forced toward the pressure.